What is Coumadin?

 Warfarin also needs between five and seven days to become completely active as an anticoagulant.
 Finally, in addition to bleeding, it induces other side effects, particularly hair loss, fatigue, and a sense of coldness.

 Warfarin is used in the blood and blood vessels to prevent blood clots from developing or becoming larger.
-It is recommended for persons with certain forms of irregular heartbeat, individuals with heart valves that are prosthetic (replacement or mechanical), and people that have had a heart attack.
+It is recommended for persons with certain forms of irregular heartbeat, individuals with prosthetic (replacement or mechanical) heart valves, and people who have had a heart attack.

 Disclaimer: The information provided herein is accurate, updated and complete as per the best practices of the Company.
 Please note that this information should not be treated as a replacement for physical medical consultation or advice.
 We do not guarantee the accuracy and the completeness of the information so provided.
 The absence of any information and/or warning to any drug shall not be considered and assumed as an implied assurance of the Company.
 We do not take any responsibility for the consequences arising out of the aforementioned information and strongly recommend you for a physical consultation in case of any queries or doubts.